nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 - No input files are required.
 Specify the species name of the target organism using a positional command line argument. `Mus musculus` is used in the example above.
   > **Notes**:
   > - To see a list of all available organisms, run `Rscript GL-DPPD-7110-A_build-genome-annots-tab.R` without positional arguments.
   > - The correct argument for each organism can also be found in the 'species' column of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)

 - *Optional*: A local reference table CSV file can be supplied as a second positional argument.
 If not provided, the script will download the current version of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) table by default.

 **Output data:**

 - *-GL-annotations.tsv (Tab delineated table of gene annotations)

 - *-GL-build-info.txt (Text file containing information used to create the annotation table, including tool and tool versions and date of creation)

 <br>

-#### *Optional*: Run the Annotations Database Creation Function as a Stand-Alone Script
+#### *Optional*: Run the Annotations Database Creation Function as a Stand-Alone Script via R

 If the reference table does not specify an annotations database for the target organism in the 'annotations' column of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) file, the `install_annotations` function (defined in `install-org-db.R`) will be executed by default.
 This function can also be run as a stand-alone script: